roddi/FURRDataSource/README.md

 If you plan moving to Swift 3 update to the new API first.

 ## How to Swift 3
-All of the code uses `#if swift(>=3.0)` conditional compiling so no matter which Swift version you use, you will compile the same files.
-Unfortunately I have not found a way to propagate the Swift version settings down to the dependencies so there are two branches for Swift 2 and 3 which are only different by the Cartfile and the `SWIFT_VERSION` setting.
+Swift 2 is gone from the master branch as of `0.4.0`.

-__Swift 2__ remains on the `master` branch for now with all tagged releases being Swift 2.
-So you don't need to do anything as of now.
+__Swift 2__ remains on the `swift2` branch.
+If you want to still use Swift 2 configure your Cartfile to point to that branch.

-__Swift 3__ is on the `swift3` branch.
-If you want to move to Swift 3 configure your Cartfile to point to that branch.
+__Swift 3__ is on the `master` branch.
+All tagged releases are Swift 3 beginning from `0.4.0`.
+So you don't need to do anything.

 If you have a good proposal on how to improve on that, please let me know!